abrown5421/mern-fsa-starter/README.md

 This structure encourages strong boundaries, improves discoverability, and keeps features isolated from one another.

+## Demo

+You can explore a demo of this boilerplate here: https://mern-boilerplate-web.onrender.com/
 ## Installation

 Use the following commands to clone and run the project locally using pnpm: